Your Guide to Temporary Car Insurance Options

 Though many companies cap their discounts at a certain percentage, explore each and every possible discount, including:

 - Driving record.
 Better drivers file fewer insurance claims.
 Insurance companies give discounts for drivers who stay incident-free over a long period of time.
 Some of these companies give discounts of up to 40%.

 - Driver’s education.
 Since driving courses can remove tickets and negative marks from your driving record, they help reduce rates.
 Many states also require discounts on car insurance for those who complete defensive driving classes.

 - Bundled policies.
 If you have more than one kind of insurance with the same company, they can give you a “multi-policy” insurance discount.
 If you bundle home and car insurance, this can take as much as 25% off your premiums.

 - Student status.
 If there’s a student in the household, insurers offer reduced rates, and, if they perform well in school, good student discounts can reach 25%.

-Compare Quotes from Multiple Car Insurance Companies
+Compare Quotes From Multiple Car Insurance Companies

 They use their own reasoning, statistics, and calculations to make these decisions, so the outcome is unique.
 Their math is hidden, but we know drivers see vastly different rates from company to company.

 Some prioritize your record over your car.
 Others weigh your age over your gender.
 Alternative or “non-standard” insurers might even drop a few factors like education and occupation.
-The only way to know what the top insurance companies can offer is to compare low car insurance rates.
+The only way to know what the top insurance companies offer is to compare low car insurance rates.